MICRO 2500 - Microbiology II

 General Course Information

-Course Code MICRO 2500 Course Microbiology II Coordinating Unit School of Biological Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 4 hours per week plus 3 hours for Practical A/B/C Available for Study Abroad and Exchange Y Prerequisites BIOLOGY 1101/1101ND or BIOLOGY 1401 or BIOLOGY 1001, & BIOLOGY 1201 or BIOLOGY 1202.
-Alternatively a Pass or higher in ANAT SCI 1102 & ANAT SCI 1103 or equivalent Corequisites One of SCIENCE 2100 or SCIENCE 2101 or SCIENCE 2102.
-This co requisite is the practical component that is worth 20% of your course.
-Incompatible MICRO 2502, MICRO 2504 & MICRO 2000 or equivalent Course Description This course is an introduction to microbiology that provides a strong grounding in fundamental aspects of the basic biology of bacteria as well as a strong grounding in molecular biology and microbial genetics.
+Course Code MICRO 2500 Course Microbiology II Coordinating Unit Molec & Biomedical Science Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week (3 hours per week plus 4 hours for Practical A/B/C) Available for Study Abroad and Exchange Y Prerequisites (BIOLOGY 1101, BIOLOGY 1101ND, BIOLOGY 1401 or BIOLOGY 1001) and (BIOLOGY 1201 or BIOLOGY 1202); Alternatively a Pass or higher in ANAT SCI 1102 and ANAT SCI 1103 or equivalent Corequisites One of SCIENCE 2100 or SCIENCE 2101 or SCIENCE 2102; This co requisite is the practical component that is worth 20% of your course.
+Incompatible MICRO 2502, MICRO 2504, MICRO 2000; or equivalent Course Description This course is an introduction to microbiology that provides a strong grounding in fundamental aspects of the basic biology of bacteria as well as a strong grounding in molecular biology and microbial genetics.
 Emphasis is placed on the study of infectious diseases of humans, other animals and plants.
 Topics covered include: introduction to microorganisms and their environment, microbial structure and function; microbial molecular biology and genetics; bacterial viruses; structure; an introduction to pathogen-host interactions; new and emerging pathogens of humans and other animals; infectious disease and mechanisms by which microbial pathogens interact with animals and plants; biotechnological applications of bacteria.